-- What?
+- development framework?
+How does that relate, positively or negatively, to REDD+?
+What is its forest context (i.e. carbon stocks and fluxes, DDFDs and barriers to 'plus' activities, trends of land use change and carbon loss)?
+Considering all this, what is the vision for REDD+ and its contribution to national objectives?
+Or, put simply, what can REDD+ do for the country? - What?
 What are the PAMs and approaches to achieve the REDD+ vision and results?
 How do they build on existing policies and interventions?
 How is this transformational? - How?
 How will the NS/AP be implemented and results ensured?
 What are the legal, institutional and financial arrangements as well as the tools required for the effective implementation, management and monitoring of REDD+?

-The same underlying questions may guide the NS/ AP design process, as shown in Figure 4.6.
+The same underlying questions may guide the NS/AP design process, as shown in Figure 6.
 The actual process, including sequencing, will strongly depend on country specific circumstances (e.g. existing relevant data, strategies and policies or planning processes, capacity).

-Figure 4.6 - Comparison of the structure of Ecuador and Chile's NS/APs
+Figure 6 - Comparison of the structure of Ecuador and Chile's NS/APs